firesidefiction/firesidefiction.github.io/_posts/2017-12-05-mirrors-in-the-valley.md

 ----

-Since Kali receives intravenous fuel, she just has to clear just two dinner plates.
+Since Kali receives intravenous fuel, she has to clear just two dinner plates.
 Braithwaite presses her against the sink.
 A few seconds of moving together, and she says brightly, “This is dancing!”

 Complicated algorithms cue her every smile, smirk, and scowl.
 But what really separates her from the civilian ordinance androids Brathwaite developed for the Commonwealth of Massachusetts is her spontaneity.
 She might exclaim at a new blossom on the lily he keeps by the window.
 Or she might not.